WuTheFWasThat/midnighttherapy/README.md

 - After erasing a block, you can't shift click to it

+- Sometimes you can get into a state where clicking a block puts it somewhere else... (unclear how to reproduce)

 <!--
 None, at the moment.
 Let me know if you find any!
 -->